 The use of CBD among young people

-By now, many are wondering what the situation is regarding the use of CBD among young people, which is why we at Harvin thought we would dedicate an article on our blog to this topic in order to clarify any doubts.
+Many are now wondering about the use of CBD among young people which is why we at Harvin thought we would dedicate an article on our blog to this topic in order to clarify any doubts.

 The most frequently asked questions are: How do young people relate to the world of legal cannabis?